The price of the baguette sparks controversy in France

 In France, bakeries are highly valued

 The same is true, especially in small towns, adds Dominique Anract, president of the French national association of bakers and pastry chefs, CNBPF.
 “France is lucky to have 33,000 small bakeries in the country; we have to maintain that.
 A lot of people don’t say ‘I go to the baker’.
-They talk about ‘your baker,'” he tells DW.
+They talk regarding ‘your baker,'” he tells DW.

 Since 1998, not everyone can call themselves a baker in France: to do so, you have to make your own bread, not just bake it, and sell it in the same place, according to the law.
 “But Leclerc’s action makes us look like crooks, like we want to rip off customers with our prices,” Anract complains.

 Therefore, he wants to take action.
 The 96 local delegates of the association have written to their local deputy, he says.
-“And our lawyers are checking to see if the price action is legal – after all, it is illegal to sell below production costs,” he says, adding that it’s not just bakers who are furious.
+“And our lawyers are checking to see if the price action is legal – following all, it is illegal to sell below production costs,” he says, adding that it’s not just bakers who are furious.

 “Other associations such as butchers or fishmongers have also contacted me and told me that they will be with us when we plan demonstrations or other things,” he says.